#PrincessHerosRedefined. COURT “CAPER” PART TWO. (“Chapter” 41)

-Then Olivia sighs.
+Then Oliver sighs.
 Not THAT fast.
-We don’t want to get to court all sweaty and red-faced.
+You don’t want to get to court all sweaty and red-faced.

 No sweat, I say.

 Very funny.
 Ha Ha.
-You DO know that the problem with sweaty and red-faced is that we’ll look suspicious?
-She pulls Kleenex out of her pocket.
-Here, use these.
+You DO know that the problem with sweaty and red-faced is that you’ll look suspicious?
+He pulls a kerchief out of his pocket.
+Here, use this.

-Thanks, I pat my forehead dry, and say, Olivia, you think of everything!
+Thanks, I pat my forehead dry, and say, Oliver, you’re like a mother to me; you think of everything.

 Yikes.
 I can’t believe I’ve just uttered a light-hearted comment about mothers.